so-rose/convmlv/README.md

 	./convmlv.sh [OPTIONS] mlv_files

 INFO:
-	A script allowing you to convert .MLV or .RAW files into TIFF/EXR + JPG (proxy) sequences and/or a Prores 4444 .mov, with an optional H.264 .mp4 preview.
-Many useful options are exposed.
+	A script allowing you to convert .MLV, .RAW, or a folder with a DNG sequence into a sequence/movie with optional proxies.
+Many useful options are exposed, including formats (EXR by default).

 DEPENDENCIES: *If you don't use a feature, you don't need the dependency.
 Don't use a feature without the dependency.
 	-mlv_dump: For DNG extraction from MLV. http://www.magiclantern.fm/forum/index.php?topic=7122.0